qatrackplus/qatrackplus/docs/install/win.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 It is **extremely** important you back up your database before attempting to
 upgrade.
-It is recommended you use SQLServer Management Studo to dump a backup
+It is recommended you use SQLServer Management Studo to dump a
-file, but you can also generate a json dump of your database (possibly
+backup file, but you can also generate a json dump of your database (possibly
 extremely slow!):

 .. code-block:: console

     cd C:\deploy\qatrackplus\
-    python manage.py dumpdata > backup-0.2.8-$(date -I).json
+    python manage.py dumpdata --natural > backup-0.2.8-$(date -I).json

 Checking out version 0.2.9